offensive-packaging/documentation/wifiphisher/index.md

                          connection protected (i.e. NetworkManager will be
                          prevented from controlling them).
 Example: -pI wlan1 wlan2
-   -iAM MAC_AP_INTERFACE, --mac-ap-interface MAC_AP_INTERFACE
+   -mI MITMINTERFACE, --mitminterface MITMINTERFACE
+                         Choose an interface that is connected on the Internet in order to perform a MITM attack.
+All other interfaces will be protected.Example: -mI wlan1 -iAM MAC_AP_INTERFACE, --mac-ap-interface MAC_AP_INTERFACE
                          Specify the MAC address of the AP interface -iEM MAC_EXTENSIONS_INTERFACE, --mac-extensions-interface MAC_EXTENSIONS_INTERFACE